eugenescodes/adblock2mikrotik/README.md

 ## Acknowledgments

-- AdGuard and Hagezi communities for maintaining comprehensive filter lists
+- Hagezi communities for maintaining comprehensive filter lists
 - MikroTik for implementing DNS adlist feature in RouterOS 7.15

 ## Note

-This tool is not affiliated with MikroTik or AdGuard.
+This tool is not affiliated with MikroTik